 Break free from lock-in contracts with the best SIM only plans in the market.

-For years, fixed mobile plan contracts by Singtel, StarHub, and M1 locked you in for a period of 12- to 24-months with no way to switch telcos or plans without paying a hefty early termination penalty.
+Gone are the days when fixed mobile plan contracts by Singtel, StarHub, and M1 locked you in for a period of 12- to 24-months with no way out except by paying a hefty early termination penalty.

 How did they attract you to sign up with them?
-The main tactic was to dangle the latest smartphone at an attractive upfront “discount” – provided you sign up or recontract with them, locking you in again for another 24 months.
+The main tactic was to dangle the latest smartphone at an attractive upfront “discount” – provided you re-contract with them, locking you in again for another 12-24 months.

 Obviously, it wasn’t really a discount – the cost of the smartphone was really just spread out over monthly instalments.